 TecMate OptiMate Lithium 0.8A Battery Optimiser

 Specially designed to charge and maintain 12V Lithium batteries, the OptiMate 0.8A is fully automatic and protects against user errors as there are no switches to operate it.
 This compact charger is perfect for LiFePO4 12V batteries from 3Ah – 50Ah.
+It’s a quality make but, unlike the NOCO, it isn’t designed to also charge lead-acid batteries.

 Why I rate the Noco